midtownrobotics/java-learning/lessons/lesson2syntax-variables-methods.md

 A variable is a place for us to store data.
 This data could be anything from a number representing the current motor speed (255) to some text describing the current firmware version ("v0.12.29").
 Java is a **strongly-typed language**.
 This means that each of our variables has to have a specific type, and that type cannot change.
 What are variable types?

 * `int` - This represents an integer, or whole number value.
 Valid: 2, 1000285, -16.
 Not valid: 0.6, 42949672960 (too big).
 * `double` - This represents a decimal number, like 0.6.
-Decimal numbers are known as "floating point" numbers; `double` stands for a double precision floating point number.
+Decimal numbers are known as "floating point" numbers; "double" stands for a double precision floating point number.
 Valid: 0.00001, 1284125927.27, -18257126.2.
 * `boolean` - Boolean values can only be `TRUE` or `FALSE`.
 * `char` - represents a single character, like `A`.
 * `String` - represents a string of characters, like `"My name is Paul Dennis"`.